-Doing an internship for credit over the summer can be costly as well so you might want to see if the organization will waive the requirement or if your college offers 1 or 2 credit for an internship which can provide substantial savings.
-Internships during fall or spring semester usually are rolled in with the semester and don't require any additional costs.
+It’s important for students to research the different options to see if taking an unpaid internship is the best course of action.
+It’s worth asking if the organization will waive the requirement, or seeing if the college can offer one or two credits for an internship, which can provide substantial savings.
+Internships performed during different parts of the year such as the fall or spring semesters can also save money, as they are usually rolled in with the semester and don't require any additional costs.

 If a lack of financial resources is holding you back from applying for what you see as the perfect internship, take a look at some of the strategies listed below to see if you are able to come up with a solution.
 The key is not to give up prior to exploring all options.
+Recently more organizations are offering at least a modest stipend in order to get the most talented students to apply.

 Paid Vs. Unpaid Internships

 The majority of paid internships are usually found in the business world.
-Students interested in finance (investment and commercial banking, venture capital, accounting), information technology, marketing and sales, and entertainment will often get the best paid internships.
+Students interested in finance (investment and commercial banking, venture capital, accounting), information technology, marketing and sales, and entertainment will often land the best paid internships.

-Recently more organizations are offering at least a modest stipend in order to get the most talented students to apply.
 Unpaid internships can be valuable for those students who can afford to do them.
 Gaining the relevant skills required for getting hired in the field along with making connections with professionals in the field can be invaluable.
 It is important to base your decision on not doing an unpaid internship more on financial need than on the principle that you refuse to work for nothing.

 Check with the Career Services Office at your College to see if they have a similar program and, if not, you may recommend that they looking into ways that they could fund several internships just to get started.
 Many internships are funded by alumni, parents, and friends of the College.

-Research Individual Grants, Scholarships, and Fellowships on the Web
+Individual Grants, Scholarships, and Fellowships

-These scholarships are often awarded for some unique attribute or interest of the student and there are thousands of unique opportunities that exist.
+These scholarships are often awarded for some unique attribute or interest of the student, and there are thousands of unique opportunities that exist.
 For example, Green Scholarships are awarded to students interested in protecting the environment, who want to gain experience in the field, or who actually plan on working on an environmental project during college or immediately upon graduation.

 Financial Aid Options